Project concluded (2018 – 2023)

 - Fuel production

-For each of these modes, new operating strategies will be developed, optimizing operation concerning uncertain weather and power-price forecastsbut also constraints of the specific operating mode.
+For each of these modes, new operating strategies were developed, optimizing operation concerning uncertain weather and power-price forecasts, but also constraints of the specific operating mode.

-In addition, Haeolus’ demonstration shall be completely remotely controlled and monitored, due to the remoteness of the selected location and its difficult accessibility in winter; this is a characteristic of many wind farms.
+In addition, Haeolus’ demonstration was completely remotely controlled and monitored, due to the remoteness of the selected location and its difficult accessibility in winter; this is a characteristic of many wind farms.

 The Objectives